Jovo98/Jovo98/README.md

-# 💫 About Me:
+### 💫 Jo Tan Vo
 I'm a Front-end developer looking to broaden my horizon and knowledge in the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.<br>Studied Front-end developement at Noroff School of Technologies.<br>Currently learning about Python.<br><br>
+All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.<br>Studied Front-End developement at Noroff School of Technologies.<br>Currently learning about Python.<br><br>

 ## 🌐 Socials: